ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 --------------------
 - What is lost relative to implementing the full CTF paper system in GHC?
 - How much existing code is actually going to be broken by these changes?
+    - This is likely unknowable until an implementation exists.
 - Are there any hidden asymmetries between the type and term level that make the duplication of the term-level system not provide the same level of soundness?

 Implementation Plan